taljuk01/learn-kubernetes-by-doing/README.md

 - The way k8s schedule and manage the pods is by using three processes that must be installed on every node.
 - One of those processes is kubelet.
-- The Kubelet is the Kubernetes agent whose responsibility is to interact with the container runtime to perform operations such as starting, stopping, maintaining containers and assigning resources from the node to the container like cpu, ram and storage resources.
+- The Kubelet is the Kubernetes agent whose responsibility is to interact with the container runtime to perform operations such as starting, stopping, maintaining containers, and assigning resources from the node to the container like CPU, ram, and storage resources.

 ### 3.2.4 - Container runtime